dnlcarvajalc/file_tools/README.md

 - filelist.py ==> This script generates two txt with a path list of images (train.txt and valid.txt).
 You can specify percentage partition of total images.
 This is with the objective to train YOLO darknet.

+- unpack_drive_folders.py ==> This util is useful when you download many files from google Drive.
+It creates a lot of folders and to unpack this manually it takes a lot of time.
+This script moves every single file from this subfolders to main folder.
+You can put many folders to un pack in the same script.

 ------------